 - Sudden change of mental status or consciousness

 - Drooping eyelid

-With ruptured brain aneurysms, every moment matters, which is why it’s important to seek immediate medical attention by calling 911 or visiting your closest emergency room if you or loved one exhibits symptoms of a brain aneurysm.
+Every moment matters with ruptured brain aneurysms.
+Therefore, it is important to seek immediate medical attention by calling 911 or visiting your closest emergency room if you or a loved one exhibits symptoms of a brain aneurysm.